Brett Hull: Early life

-Hull was born August 9, 1964 in Belleville, Ontario, Canada.
+Hull was born August 9, 1964, in Belleville, Ontario, Canada.
 His father, Bobby, was a long-time professional hockey player in both the National Hockey League (NHL) and World Hockey Association (WHA).
 His mother, Joanne (McKay), was an American professional figure skater and taught him how to skate.
-He has three brothers, Bobby Jr., Blake and Bart, and a younger sister, Michelle.
+He has three brothers, Bobby Jr., Blake, and Bart, and a younger sister, Michelle.
 Bart played professional football in the Canadian Football League (CFL).
-His uncle Dennis was also a long-time NHL player.
+His uncle Dennis was also a longtime NHL player.

-As his father played for the NHL's Chicago Black Hawks, Hull spent his early life in Illinois, and he first played organized hockey in the Chicago area at the age of four.
+As his father played for the NHL's Chicago Black Hawks, Hull spent his early life in Illinois, and he first played organized hockey in the Chicago area at age four.
 He and his brothers often skated with the Black Hawks where they watched their father play.
 The family moved back to Canada when Bobby signed with the original Winnipeg Jets, then in the WHA, in 1972.
-As a youth, Brett and teammate Richard Kromm played in the 1977 Quebec International Pee-Wee Hockey Tournament with the Winnipeg South Monarchs minor ice hockey team.
+As a youth, Hull and teammate Richard Kromm played in the 1977 Quebec International Pee-Wee Hockey Tournament with the Winnipeg South Monarchs minor ice hockey team.
 He moved to Vancouver with his mother and two youngest siblings shortly before his parents' acrimonious divorce in 1979.
 Hull was not close to his father following the breakup, though the two spoke periodically.